ThemeMountain/docs/source/_sartre/templates/marketing.blade.md

 ---
 extends: _layouts.default.page
-title: Marketing Templates
+title: Marketing
 description: Marketing Templates in Sartre Email
 tags: templates, marketing, promotional, sale, offer
-path: email/sartre/templates/
 order: 25
 navigation:
   group: Templates
 ---

 # A.K.A.
-Promotional email templates
+Promotional Email Templates

 Each of our products includes pre-built marketing templates.
 These are designed according to industry needs and can help you quickly create an email campaign for your business.